BillionArrow/BT-device-battery-checker/README.md

 > Device $($device.FriendlyName) is not connected.
 > Battery property not found or is empty for $($device.FriendlyName).
 ```
   Follow the instructions inside the .ps1 file until the problem is fixed.
-4.
-If you receive the following messages:

 ## To-do
 - Make a setup script
 - write scripts to add task scheduler entries automatically